 As a new tenant, most likely you will be responsible for setting up your utilities.
 Phone, electricity, and natural gas may require hook-up fees.
-Brochures may be picked up at the UPS Information Center in Wheelock Student Center.
+Brochures may be picked up at the Puget Sound Information Center in Wheelock Student Center.
 Utility bills will establish a credit record for you if they are registered in your name.
 Be sure to pay on time with checks that do not bounce.
 Record any utility deposits, so you remember to request refunds when you move out.

 Tenants are responsible for disposing of garbage properly.
 In the city, garbage is collected weekly and recycling on a biweekly basis.
 Your landlord should know the schedule for pick-up of trash and recycling on your street.